 CONSUMER GRADE (Smartphone)

 Request that the user shoot their footage in H.264 instead of H.265.
 Below are links that show how to quickly change the settings.

 (Settings > Camera > Formats, and set Camera Capture to Most Compatible instead of High Efficiency.

 We have found that using HEVC footage while working on a virtual machine, no matter how powerful, does not create the optimal editing experience.
 In particular on the Windows 10 Server there is not great support.
-There is a lot of conversation online about the pros & cons of using HEVC.
-We at BeBop suggest transcoding or shooting the footage in a different codec.
-If you would like to read more regarding this topic here are some links;
+There are a lot of conversations online about the pros & cons of using HEVC.
+BeBop suggests transcoding or shooting the footage in a different codec.
+If you would like to read more regarding this topic here are some links:

 For any questions or problems, please create a ticket on the BeBop Helpdesk.